Nike announces it’ll stop using kangaroo leather for its soccer cleats

 Prior to this announcement, the athletic apparel company had been criticized for its use of kangaroo products by animal activists across the world.

-In March 2022, organizers joined the Global Day of Action to protest the brand’s soccer cleats outside of a Downtown Portland Nike store.
+In March 2022, organizers joined the Global Day of Action to protest the brand’s soccer cleats outside of a Nike store in downtown Portland, Oregon.
 Groups in New York and Australian cities led their own protests as well.

 More recently, Oregon Sen. Floyd Prozanski introduced Senate Bill 764 that would prohibit any purchases, sales, transfers or other exchanges of dead kangaroo parts for commercial purposes.

 The Washington Post previously reported that Australia exports about $60 million worth of kangaroo products to the U.S. each year.
-This includes products exported to Nike, with its world headquarters located in Beaverton.
+This includes products exported to Nike, with its world headquarters located in Beaverton, Oregon.

 At the time, the brand told ESPN that it only uses a “small portion” of kangaroo skin for its cleats and collaborates with leather suppliers that treat its kangaroos humanely — but this will all change once Nike phases out its kangaroo leather for synthetic material.